wasp-lang/wasp/web/docs/tutorial/07-auth.md

 ## Creating a User Entity

-Since Wasp manages authentication, it expects certain fields to exist on the `User` entity:
+Since Wasp manages authentication, it will create [the auth related entities](#todo) for us.
+However, we still need to add the `User` entity that will help us keep track of which user owns which tasks.

 ```wasp title="main.wasp"
 // ...